-- Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers).
+- Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - 2.
+With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+When the LED blinks red three times, release the EZ-Set button.